Ramisto/Hardening-Windows-Server-2016/README.md

 Go to the "Reg" folder, then double click on the "All.reg" file.

+3) Open the powershell console with administrator privileges, then run the script ".\V-70639.ps1", and restart your server.

+4) Check the NTFS permissions on the "eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path.

-3) Open the cmd console in the project folder, import the local group policy template, and apply it :
+5) Open the cmd console in the project folder, import the local group policy template, and apply it :

 Win + cmd > Run as administrator